publicsamples/Oi-Grandad/oi grandad/Documentation/GranularPostCommitTaskList.md

 - it reduced the rigid rhythmic locking of the cloud
 - it got closer to the "smooth while moving MaxGrains" sound without requiring manual performance tricks

+Current decision:

+- keep bloom / note-on decorrelation internal and static for now
+- revisit exposing a dedicated control only if later testing shows a real need

 ## 3. Keep the performance fixes that do not cost sound quality

 The clearest low-risk engine optimizations were: